Mohta3b/ns-3-Wireless-Network-Simulation/README.md

 this function calculates the average delay of each packet.

 ### Client Class
+we pass the ip and port of the master so that the client connect to the master through a udp socket. and bind the client on a pair of ip and port to listent on udp socket from wich the mapper will send the result.
 ### Mapper Class
+for the mapper we pass the ip and port pair to which the master will connect using tcp, so we will bind mapper to this (ip,port) pair. and pass the client socketAddr so that it can send result by udp.
 ### Master Class
+in the master class we keep track of the ip4 addr. of the mappers that we want to connect by a tcp socket. in other to connect by the socket you should have the ip and the port of the destion you want to connect or the bind(listen) to. we assiciate an ip4 and port to the master on which it wil listen to the client through a udp socket.
 ### MyHeader Class
 -setData():
 set the number that will be in the header of the packet.
+- getData():
+get the number that is in the header of the packet.
 - print():
 print the number set in the header of the packet.
+- Serialize():
+convert the 16 bits(2bytes) integer number in to the big-endian representation. convert from host to network by using function: writeHtonU16().
+- deserialize():
+reverse the Serialize() function. convert from network to host by using function: readNtohU16().
 ## simulation results report

 ### Throughput and Average Delay